Groups, Orders, and Dynamics: Random Walks on Left-Orderable Groups

-(Here, $T = T(\omega)$, where $\omega = (g_i)_{i \in \mathbb{N}}$.)
+(Here, $T = T({\bf g})$, where ${\bf g} = (g_i)_{i \in \mathbb{N}}$.)
 In other words, after each step of the initial random walk arriving to a point $y=X^{n+1}_x$, we stop with probability $\xi(y)$, and we continue the compositions with probability $1 - \xi(y)$.

-Denote by $Y_x$ the random stopping point $X_x^T$, and consider its distribution $\p_x$ (notice that $T$ is almost-surely finite since the process $X_x^n$ almost surely visits $K$ and $\xi \equiv 1$ on $K$).
+Denote by $Y_x$ the random stopping point $X_x^T$, and consider its distribution $\p_x$ (note that $T$ is almost-surely finite since the process $X_x^n$ almost surely visits $K$ and $\xi \equiv 1$ on $K$).
 Due to the continuity of $\xi$, the measure $\p_x$ on $\mathbb R$ depends continuously (in the weak topology) on~$x$.
 Therefore, the corresponding diffusion operator $P_{\xi}$ defined by

-acts on the space of continuous bounded functions on~$\mathbb R$, and hence it acts by duality on the space of probability measures on~$\mathbb R$.
-Notice that for any such probability measure, its image under $P_{\xi}$ is supported on $\hat{K} := \text{supp} (\xi)$.
-Thus, by applying the Bogolyubov-Krylov procedure of time averaging (and extracting a convergent subsequence), we see that there exists a $P_{\xi}$-invariant probability measure~$\nu_0$.
+acts on the space of bounded continuous functions on~$\mathbb R$, and hence it acts by duality on the space of probability measures on~$\mathbb R$.
+Note that for any such probability measure, its image under $P_{\xi}$ is supported on $\hat{K} := \text{supp} (\xi)$.
+Thus, by applying the Bogolyubov-Krylov procedure of time averaging \cite{sinai}, we see that there exists a $P_{\xi}$-invariant probability measure~$\nu_0$.

-To construct a Radon measure that is stationary for the initial process, we proceed as follows.
-For each point $x \!\in\! \mathbb R$, let us take the sum of the Dirac measures supported in its random trajectory before the stopping time~$T$.
-In other words, we consider the ``random measure''
+In order to construct a Radon measure that is stationary for the initial process, we proceed as follows: For each $x \!\in\! \mathbb R$, let us consider the sum of the Dirac measures supported on its random trajectory before the stopping time~$T$.
+In other words, we consider the random measure